Julia Gillard

 On 24 June 2010, after Rudd lost internal support within the Labor Party and resigned as leader, Gillard was elected unopposed as his replacement in a leadership spill, and was sworn in as prime minister.
 She led Labor through the 2010 election weeks later, which saw the first hung parliament since 1940.
 Gillard was able to form a minority government with the support of the Greens and three independents.
-During its term of office, the Gillard government introduced the National Disability Insurance Scheme (NDIS), the Gonski funding, oversaw the early rollout of the National Broadband Network (NBN), and controversially implemented a carbon pricing scheme, which was widely perceived as a breach of a pre-election commitment.
+During its term of office, the Gillard government introduced the National Disability Insurance Scheme (NDIS), the Gonski funding, oversaw the early rollout of the National Broadband Network (NBN), and controversially implemented a carbon pricing scheme.
 Her premiership was often undermined by party instability and numerous scandals, including the AWU affair and the Health Services Union expenses affair.
 Gillard and Rudd became embroiled in a lengthy political rivalry, resulting in Gillard losing the leadership of the party back to him in a June 2013 leadership spill.
 Her resignation as prime minister took effect the next day, and she announced her retirement from politics.

 In the years following her retirement, Gillard has been a visiting professor at the University of Adelaide, the Senior Fellow at the Brookings Institution's Center for Universal Education, the chair of the Global Partnership for Education since 2014 and the chair of Beyond Blue from 2017 to 2023.
 She released her memoir, My Story, in 2014.
 In 2021, she became chair of the Wellcome Trust, succeeding Eliza Manningham-Buller.
 Although Gillard often ranked poorly in opinion polls as prime minister, her premiership has been more favourably received in retrospect.
 Political experts often place her in the middle-to-upper tier of Australian prime ministers.